The Smiler: June 2015 incident

-Two of the riders sitting in the front row required leg amputations.
 Varney released a public statement stating:

 This has been a terrible incident and a devastating day for everyone here.
 We have a very strong record of safe operation of our rides here at Alton Towers and it is our priority.
 I would like to express my sincerest regret and apology to everyone who suffered injury and distress today and to their families.